hellowac/mypy-zh-cn-old/docs/mypy_other/additional_features.md

-Typeshed has a couple of "white lie" annotations to make type checking easier. :py:func:`attrs.field` and :py:class:`attrs.Factory` actually return objects, but the annotation says these return the types that they expect to be assigned to.
+Typeshed has a couple of "white lie" annotations to make type checking easier. [attrs.field] and [attrs.Factory] actually return objects, but the annotation says these return the types that they expect to be assigned to.
 That enables this to work:

 ```python